florinmaticu/HackyourFurture-JavaScript/fundamentals/exercises.md

 ----

-### 12. Write a function call that passes three arguments.
+### 12. Write a function call that passes three arguments

 ----